 In addition, the brain sends large volumes of signals saying; “look, a reward!” when food is presented.

 Consider your family.

 Based on twin studies, there is a 50% vulnerability for eating disorders if it runs in your immediate family.

 - Being female

 - Adolescents exposed to parents overly concerned about eating, shape, and weight

 - Being teased/ bullied, and developing significant stress related to this maltreatment

-The best way to prevent BED is to reduce some of the risk factors listed above.
-Developing a healthy relationship with food helps heal internal struggles of body image and negative self-talk.
+The best way to prevent BED is to develop a healthy relationship with food in order to help resolve any internal struggles with body image, negative self-talk, and emotional eating tendencies.